dzhng/zod-gpt/README.md

 #### Response

-Completion responses are in the following format:
+Completion responses extends the model responses from `llm-api`, specifically adding a `data` field for the pased JSON that's automatically typed according to the input `zod` schema.

 ```typescript
 interface Response<T extends z.ZodType> {